jsjoeio/joeprevite.com/src/data/posts/2023-02-17-storytelling.md

 Breaking it into individual steps, you need to be able to:

-1. Identify stories worth telling:
+### 1. Identify stories worth telling:
 - Moments that are either formative or painful.
 - Moments of triumph or cringe.

-2. Be charismatic:
+### 2. Be charismatic:
 - Charisma = confidence + joy + love.

-3. Practice public solitude:
+### 3. Practice public solitude:
 - Speak as if you’re alone in the room.
 - Research Konstantin Stanislavski.

-4. Blow your own mind:
+### 4. Blow your own mind:
 - Relive feelings before speaking.
 - See Jason Silva as an example.

 ## Summary from Sam Parr's Talk

-S﻿am gave a great [20-min talk at some conference](https://youtu.be/TqTl_FS3hf0?t=110).
+Sam gave a great [20-min talk at some conference](https://youtu.be/TqTl_FS3hf0?t=110).
 Here are my notes:

 - Start with **Distribution**:
   - Who do I want to reach and where are they?
   - What medium are they going to be coming from?
     - Search, Facebook, Twitter, etc.
 - Figure out **The Headline**.
 - Finally, *What’s the Story?*:
   - What’s the emotion I want them to feel?

 Example: A guy from Missouri doing millions with a newsletter.
 - Blew his mind → Emotion = shock.
 - Story = this guy and his son doing millions with a newsletter.
 - Figure out the headline.
 - Figure out where this will be popular.

-I﻿ hope to update this as I learn more!
+I hope to update this as I learn more!